4 takeaways from Denver schools’ safety update

 Those costs have not yet been determined.

-A Denver Gazette analysis of expenses before a 2020 ban on armed police in schools because of over policing concerns, found that the tally for 14 officers on 13 campuses could be similar to the $1.2 million the city paid in 2018.
+A Denver Gazette analysis of expenses before a 2020 ban on armed police in schools found that the tally for 14 officers on 13 campuses could be similar to the $1.2 million the city paid in 2018.

-District Chief of Safety Greg Cazzell said he anticipated having a signed agreement with Denver Police by next week.
+District Chief of Safety Greg Cazzell said he anticipates having a signed agreement with Denver Police by next week.

 “This year, we’re going to be different,” Cazzell said.
 “We’re going to do different.”